DonQuiProgger/docker-bitcoind-on-arch/README.md

 <b>NOTE: This is currently work in progress.</b>

-Containerized Bitcoin-core with archlinux.
+Containerized multiarch Bitcoin-core daemon (bitcoind) on archlinux.

-Supported architectures: amd64, arm64v8, armv7.

 ## Tags

 |  Tag   |    Description     |